brucekomike/info-base/README.md

 # info-base
 a personal knowledge base
 ## contents
-- canvas
+- Base
-    - about the canvas created by obsidian
+    - the knowledge base
-- convenience
+- Configs
-    - about tools for convenience
+    - config files for whatever
-- diary
+- Scripts
-    - may there is nothing
+    - scripts for convenience

-- hobby
+## contribute
-    - about entertainments
+if you want to share your info in this repo, just folk and create pull request.